feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1"
 #>
 #> [[1]]$response
-#> As an Algerian, you might enjoy singing "Ya Rayah" while running under the
+#> If you were Algerian, you might enjoy singing "Ya Rayah" under the rain and, if
-#> rain, and if you were a flower, you might prefer quietly soaking in the rain's
+#> you were a flower, perhaps you'd softly sway to the melody of "La Casa Del
-#> nourishment instead of singing.
+#> Mouradia."
 #>
 #>
 #> [[2]]
 #> [[2]]$agent_id
-#> [1] "70bdac96-3bcb-4189-bec7-67dc1156257c"
+#> [1] "1b3eeb76-dd8f-416d-b0f8-31d27c23a5af"
 #>
 #> [[2]]$agent_name
 #> [1] "openai_4_1_nano_agent"